-I replied “Yeah but we can do 3!”
+I replied, “Yeah but we can do 3!”

 She walked away.

 2 days later I get called into the head instructors office and he basically runs down that she approached him saying how I said I didn’t want to roll with her because she was a girl.
 I’m not sure what else she said but he looked serious about it, said how no disrespect will be tolerated here, stuff like that.
-He doesn’t want to get caught up in any drama so any defence I had just kind of got brushed off.
+He doesn’t want to get caught up in any drama so any defense I had just kind of got brushed off.

 I saw her and her boyfriend as soon as I entered the dojo talking to my other instructor, I approached and asked to speak to her.
-She kind of froze up, looked back at my instructor and said “I don’t want to talk to him.”.
+She kind of froze up, looked back at my instructor and said: “I don’t want to talk to him.”.

 I go to my friend who was the 3rd in that triad-to-never-be and told him what’s happening.
 He remembered exactly what I said and offered to vouch.
 I went back to the instructor, said I have a witness to what was said.
 I guess he just doesn’t want to get further involved in any white-belt drama so he brushed it off.